dbuentello/COD-warzone-match-history-analysis/README.md

 $ cd ~/COD-warzone-match-history-analysis
 $ npm install
 ```
 Then make a `config.js` and a `.env` file following the formats shown in `configexample.cs` and `.envexample`.

 Keep in mind trying to fetch all players from one match can use anywhere from 3000 to 5000 api requests.
-Add more then one API account to your `config.js` one account will be limited  before you can fetch one match.
+Add more then one Call of Duty account to your `config.js` one account will be rate limited before you can finish fetching one match.

 That's it!
 Pst.
 Consider **starring** the repository if you like it! <3